 If you’ve created a clone of your live database for development on the same MySQL server, this means that MySQL will have to allocate roughly two times the server memory.
 In short, everything located in MySQL’s data directory will affect MySQL’s performance.
 All databases and tables, even if not in use, at the very least consume memory in the INFORMATION_SCHEMA.
-The INFORMATION_SCHEMA is a database within each MySQL instance, the place that stores information about all the other databases.
-This condition can make it difficult and time-consuming to configure and tune MySQL’s performance accurately.
+The INFORMATION_SCHEMA is a database within each MySQL instance that stores information about all the other databases.
+This condition can make it difficult and time-consuming to accurately configure and tune MySQL’s performance.

-In the screenshot above, InnoDB’s “Buffer Pool” is 100% full.
+InnoDB’s “Buffer Pool” is 100% full in the screenshot above.
 This is not good because it means that there’s no available buffer pool left.
 Thus, you’ll want to confirm if the pool size is adequate.
-For example, if MySQL check/repair is used on all-databases you will quickly push both used and unused data into server memory.
-Although unused data may not fill your server’s memory in an instant, it’s quite possible over time and will certainly be the case if you keep your development database on the same server.
+For example, if MySQL check/repair is used on all databases, you will quickly push both used and unused data into server memory.
+Although unused data may not fill your server’s memory in an instant, it’s quite possible over time and will undoubtedly be the case if you keep your development database on the same server.

 MySQL Performance tips to avoid excessive data size

 Another optimization in this area would be to delete unused data from specific tables.
-This means even on active databases, you would want to prune old data.
+Even on active databases, you would want to prune old data.
 For example, keeping around five years of Matomo’s stats may not be necessary and should be pruned.
-Similarly, whether you are using WordPress, Joomla, Drupal, Magento, or other, there’re usually a set of tables which you should keep an eye on.
-Making sure they do not grow to the point of being a hindrance to MySQL performance.
+Similarly, whether you are using WordPress, Joomla, Drupal, Magento, or others, there’re usually a set of tables on which you should keep an eye.
+Make sure they do not grow to the point of being a hindrance to MySQL performance.

 As promised, here are some quick MySQL tips relating to data size management: